microsoft/vscode-docs/api/extension-guides/debug-extension.md

 ## Alternative approach to develop a Debug Extension

 As we have seen, developing a debug extension typically involves debugging both the extension and the debug adapter in two parallel sessions.
-As explained above VS Code supports this nicely but development could be easier if both the extension and the debug adapter would be one program that could be debugged in one session.
+As explained above VS Code supports this nicely but development could be easier if both the extension and the debug adapter would be one program that could be debugged in one debug session.

 This approach is in fact easily doable as long as your debug adapter is implemented in TypeScript/JavaScript.

-<<<Deprecated approach, use new Debug API for this>>>

-The basic idea is to intercept the launch of a debug session in the `resolveDebugConfiguration` method of a `DebugConfigurationProvider` and starting to listen for _connect requests_ and creating a new debug adapter session for every request.
-To make VS Code use _connect requests_ (instead of always launching new debug adapter), the launch configuration is modified by adding the `debugServer` attribute to it.
+The basic idea is to run the Debug Adapter as a server inside the extension and to make VS Code to connect to it instead of launching a new Debug Adapter per session.

-These few [lines of code](https://github.com/Microsoft/vscode-mock-debug/blob/042d19a27a8e3a08f27a24110506b53fbecc75ce/src/extension.ts#L61-L71) implement this approach for the **Mock Debug** extension.
+Mock debug shows how a [DebugAdapterDescriptorFactory](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L74-L98) can be used to create and [register](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L32-L36) a server-based Debug Adapter.

-Enable this feature by setting the compile time flag `EMBED_DEBUG_ADAPTER` to true.
+The feature is by setting the compile time flag [`EMBED_DEBUG_ADAPTER`](https://github.com/Microsoft/vscode-mock-debug/blob/6a2ef01b95bb22cdf55683f4d616cad501051510/src/extension.ts#L17) to true.
 If you now start debugging the extension with **F5** you will hit breakpoints not only in the extension but in the debug adapter as well.